-The Hometrainer is popular among mountain bikers for its easy adaptability to MTB wheels and frames, and its smooth construction makes for terrific noise reduction.
+The Hometrainer is popular among road cyclists for its easy installation, and its smooth construction makes for terrific noise reduction.

-Made with a stiffened casing and a special cold-running compound to resist heat buildup, it also offers impressive resistance to tread separation under the braking and accelerating pressures you can expect from a trainer.
+Made with a stiffened casing and a special cold-running compound to resist heat buildup, it also offers impressive resistance to tread separation under constant contact with the trainer’s resistance unit.

 Tacx Trainer Tire